Ancestral Home

-strong, sovereign Poland" based on Christian values and empower the Catholic Church, goals which the party saw mutually exclusive with entering the European Union.
-It presented the European Union as an organization dominated by large corporations that would then exploit Poland once it would enter the European common market.
+strong, sovereign Poland based on Christian values and empower the Catholic Church, goals which the party saw as mutually exclusive with entering the European Union.
+It presented the European Union as an organization dominated by large corporations that would then exploit Poland once it entered the European common market.
 The party proposed to organize a second referendum on joining the European Union in Poland.
 Apart from its vehement opposition to the European Union, the party promoted protectionism as well as sovereigntism, stressing the need to protect Polish industries and to maintain the ownership of the Polish economy in Polish hands.

 History

 The party was registered as the Nationwide Movement for the Defence of Polishness "Dom Ojczysty" (Ogólnopolskie Ruch Obrony Polskości „Dom Ojczysty”), and its founding convention took place on 3 April 2004 in Stalowa Wola, its chairman being a publicist associated with Radio Maryja, Professor Jerzy Robert Nowak.
 Although it was originally intended to be a social movement modelled, according to the intentions of the founders, on the Solidarity Citizens' Committee, Fatherland House was registered as a political party on 23 November 2004.

 The new formation was joined by a group of League of Polish Families (LPR) activists, including initially four MPs, who on 20 April 2004 formed a parliamentary circle (koło poselskie) in the Sejm.
 It consisted of Ewa Kantor, Piotr Krutul, Gertruda Szumska and Halina Szustak (as chairwoman).
 The split occurred against the background of a dispute over the 2004 European Parliament election in Poland, in which the League of Polish Families ran.
 Dom Ojczysty called for the elections to be boycotted.

 In an interview with Gazeta Wyborcza, Piotr Krutul said that Dom Ojczysty was an initiative of Jerzy Robert Nowak, who is the founder of the 'Nationwide Movement for the Defence of Polishness "Dom Ojczysty".
 Krutul then applied for cooperation together with three others MPs of League of Polish Families.
 The new party stated that it looked forward to working with "everyone who cares about the future of Poland, but not in the EU.
 A strong, sovereign Poland".

-Naming their reasons for leaving League of Polish Families and founding a competing party, Krutul and other defectors cited the "apodictic way of exercising power" by the League of Polish Families leadership, along with the decision of the party to participate in the elections to the European Parliament, which the Ancestral Home to be betrayal of the LPR's program and anti-EU stance.
+Naming their reasons for leaving League of Polish Families and founding a competing party, Krutul and other defectors cited the "apodictic way of exercising power" by the League of Polish Families leadership, along with the decision of the party to participate in the elections to the European Parliament, which the Ancestral Home saw as a betrayal of the LPR's program and anti-EU stance.
 The leader of LPR, Roman Giertych defended his decision to participate in the Europarliament election, arguing that abstaining would mean giving up seats to pro-European parties.
 He called the new party an attempt to weaken LPR shortly before the election.